mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 ### Robust session establishment

-The TCPLS protocol also supports robust session establishment, where a multihomed client can establish a TCPLS session when at least one network path to the server can be established.
+The TCPLS protocol also supports robust session establishment, where a multihomed or dual-stack client can establish a TCPLS session when at least one network path to the server can be established.
 This guarantees robustness against network failures and lowers the overall latency of a session establishment.

 {{fig-robust-session-establishment}} illustrates a dual-homed client that robustly establish a TCPLS session over two local addresses.
 In this example,